Provider Selection Regime frequently asked questions

 An agreement made under section 75 of the National Health Services Act 2006 for partnership arrangements between NHS bodies and local authorities can include arrangements for pooling resources and making arrangements for the exercise of certain NHS and local authority health-related functions (including certain commissioning functions) by the other partner(s).
 These arrangements are often used to integrate health and social care services.
 Where services are commissioned under these partnership arrangements, they must be arranged under the PSR if the services arranged are health care services, or if they meet the PSR requirements for mixed procurements.

-For financial years 2023/24 and 2024/25, the Cabinet Office Spend Controls apply only to NHS trusts and NHS foundation trusts when arranging health care services with providers outside of the NHS – please see the Cabinet Office Spend Controls for more detail.
+For financial year 2024/25, the Cabinet Office Spend Controls apply only to NHS trusts and NHS foundation trusts when contracting for health care services with providers outside of the NHS – please see the Cabinet Office Spend Controls for more detail.

 The organisation that is controlling the procurement and developing the business case is responsible for working with NHS England to ensure Cabinet Office approval is obtained – i.e., the responsibility would sit with a shared procurement service where it is manging the procurement of £10 million or more, for multiple organisations.